zeek/zeek/README.ScriptOpt.INTERNALS.md

     ZAM_vector* vector_val;
 ```
 Both `ZAM_record` and `ZAM_vector` (likewise defined in `ZVal.h`/`ZVal.cc`)
-use as their underlying representation `std:vector<ZAMValUnion>`.
+use as their underlying representation `std::vector<ZAMValUnion>`.
 For
 `ZAM_record`, the vector has a fixed size, and the class tracks which
 elements are present (and whether those elements require memory management).
 For `ZAM_vector`, the vector grows dynamically.
 Unlike for the original